The health effects of milk may depend on the breed of cow it came from.

 Currently, A2 milk is marketed as a healthier choice than regular A1 milk.

-Proponents assert that A2 has several health benefits and is easier for people with lactose intolerance to digest.
+Proponents assert that A2 has several health benefits and is easier for people with milk intolerance to digest.

 This article takes an objective look at the science behind A1 and A2 milk.

 Casein is the largest group of proteins in milk, making up about 80% of total protein content.

 - A1 beta-casein.
 Milk from breeds of cows that originated in northern Europe is generally high in A1 beta-casein.
 These breeds include Holstein, Friesian, Ayrshire, and British Shorthorn.

 - A2 beta-casein.
 Milk that is high in A2 beta-casein is mainly found in breeds that originated in the Channel Islands and southern France.
 These include Guernsey, Jersey, Charolais, and Limousin cows (

 Regular milk contains both A1 and A2 beta-casein, but A2 milk contains only A2 beta-casein.